 - Variable Annuities and other insurance products

 Investment product types vary in terms of their anticipated returns and level of risk.
 Notably, securities within these product types may have different investment strategies.
-Your broker should always research an investment, even if they are recommending a product type that has generated healthy returns in the past.
+Your broker should always research an investment, even if they recommend a product type that has generated healthy returns.

 When choosing which types of investment products are right for you, consider: How likely is it that your investment will lose money?
 That’s the risk.
 The return is the gradual increase in your investment’s value.
 Typically, when the investment risk rises, it means investors are looking for a higher return.
 If you’re not careful, however, you could quickly lose all the money – including the principal – that you put into high-risk investment products.

 As well as risk and return, there are other things to take into account when choosing investment products:

 - Fees: How much will it cost you to invest?

 - Asset Allocation: Have you diversified your investment management products?